Planning for June

 End of term bag check

 As the end of the summer term draws near, check that your kids have brought all their belongings home from school, including PE kit and shoes, coats, water bottles, books etc. Go through the school’s lost property for any uniform and other missing items, before it gets cleared out for the summer.
-Vice versa, make sure they have handed everything back in to school that they are supposed to, like reading books (my youngest has a bad habit of hoarding them!)
+Vice versa, make sure they have handed everything back in to school that they are supposed to, like library books.
 And don’t forget to clean out your children’s school bags and lunch boxes on the last day of term – no one wants to find a six week old sandwich when it’s back to school in Autumn…

 Time to Forage For